 Enjoy mouthwatering dumplings in Cho Lon Chinatown of Ho Chi Minh City

 Dumplings are a typical, delectable breakfast of Chinese Vietnamese in Ho Chi Minh City.
-Since our next stop would be Thien Hau temple on Nguyen Trai street, we pick a dumpling restaurant also on Nguyen Trai street; the name is Quan Sam - Mi Vit Tiem Sui Cao at 409/12 Nguyen Trai street, District 5 (the restaurant features other foods in Chinese cuisine as well).
-The type of dumplings offered here are called Jiaozi (“sui cao” in Vietnamese), prices ranging between US$2 and US$3 for a generous serving.
+Since our next stop would be Thien Hau Temple on Nguyen Trai Street, we picked a dumpling restaurant on the same street.
+The restaurant Quan Sam – Mi Vit Tiem Sui Cao at 409/12 Nguyen Trai Street, District 5, features many Chinese foods.
+The dumplings are called Jiaozi (“sui cao” in Vietnamese), with prices between US$2 and US$3 for a generous serving.

 9 AM: Thien Hau Temple (or Ba Thien Hau Temple) at 710 Nguyen Trai Street, District 5

 At the beginning of their new life in Vietnam, the first Chinese decided to stay loyal to their long-standing customs.
-They built temples and kongsis (“Hội quán” in Vietnamese, meaning an organization by Chinese people from the same hometown, to help each other in many aspects of life, conducting benevolent acts to members when necessary) to pray to the old gods of their hometown and maintain the bond among Chinese Vietnamese around the neighborhood.
+They built temples and kongsis (“Hội quán” in Vietnamese, meaning an organization by Chinese people from the same hometown to help each other in many aspects of life).
+The temple also acts as a place to pray to the gods of their hometown and maintain the bond in the local Chinese community.

 Thien Hau is the respected Chinese Sea Goddess known by the English name Mazu.
-Thien Hau Temple at 710 Nguyen Trai Street, Ward 11, District 5 is an alluring cultural site where you can admire charming, sophisticated Chinese-style architecture in the main theme colors of red and gray.
+Thien Hau Temple at 710 Nguyen Trai Street, Ward 11, District 5.
+It is an alluring cultural site where you can admire the charming, sophisticated Chinese-style architecture in the primary theme colors of red and gray.

 Read the myth of Thien Hau Goddess.

-From the dumpling restaurant, you walk straight ahead on Nguyen Trai street for about 1.4 km (0.8 miles, around 17-minute walk) to get to Thien Hau Temple.
-Don’t be overwhelmed by the walk; it’s getting easier from here on since Thien Hau Temple is very near other cultural attractions of Cho Lon Chinatown.
+From the dumpling restaurant, continue on Nguyen Trai Street for about 1.4 km (0.8 miles, around a 17-minute walk) to Thien Hau Temple.
+Don’t be overwhelmed by the walk.
+It’s getting more accessible since Thien Hau Temple is near other cultural attractions of Cho Lon Chinatown.

 10 AM: Quan Am Pagoda at 12 Lao Tu Street, District 5

-Just a 4-minute walk (300 m) from Thien Hau Temple is another solemn and tranquil religious site dedicated to Buddhist religion - Quan Am Pagoda at 12 Lao Tu street.
-To reach Quan Am Pagoda from Thien Hau Temple, you follow Nguyen Trai street, turn right onto Luong Nhu Hoc street when you see it, walk for a little while before turning left onto Lao Tu street.
+Just a 4-minute walk (300m) from Thien Hau Temple is another solemn religious site dedicated to Buddhism – Quan Am Pagoda at 12 Lao Tu Street.
+To reach Quan Am Pagoda from Thien Hau Temple, follow Nguyen Trai Street, turn right onto Luong Nhu Hoc Street, and walk for a little while before turning left onto Lao Tu Street.

 11 AM: Lunch with Com Ga (Chinese chicken and rice) on Nguyen Trai Street

-Another characteristic dish of Chinese cuisine that is loved by all Ho Chi Minh City residents - Com Ga (chicken and rice).
-The distinction that sets Vietnamese Com Ga apart from KFC’s one is in the rice.
-It is cooked with chicken broth or fried (with eggs added), a beautiful golden color and an aromatic flavor are the fruits of the special recipe.
-Chicken in these dishes are also picked and cooked with expertise, so it’s a far cry from the industrial chicken meat of fast food restaurants.
+Another characteristic Chinese cuisine dish that all Ho Chi Minh City residents love is Com Ga (chicken and rice).
+The distinction that differentiates Vietnamese Com Ga from KFC’s is the rice.
+It is cooked with chicken broth or fried (with eggs added) to create a beautiful golden color and an aromatic flavor.
+Chicken in these dishes is cooked with expertise to create succulent and tender meat.
+Therefore, it’s a far cry from the industrial chicken meat at fast food restaurants.

-From Com Ga Dong Nguyen, it's only a 5-minute walk to 264 Hai Thuong Lan Ong street to behold the breathtaking design of Nhi Phu Ong Bon Temple.
+From Com Ga Dong Nguyen, it’s a 5-minute walk to 264 Hai Thuong Lan Ong Street to behold the breathtaking design of Nhi Phu Ong Bon Temple.
 Ong Bon is a benign man who aided his Chinese fellows in starting their businesses and collecting wealth.
-Besides Ong Bon, Nhi Phu Ong Bon Temple honors other important gods of China like the Jade Emperor.
+Besides Ong Bon, Nhi Phu Ong Bon Temple honors other important gods of China, like the Jade Emperor.

 Nhi Phu Ong Bon Temple is another cultural site in Cho Lon you should not pass up